rougier/python-opengl/05-cube.rst

 perspective matrix is located at the origin and look in the negative z direction with the up direction pointing toward the positive y-axis.
 If we leave our cube at the origin, the camera would be inside the cube and we woudl not see much.
-So let first crate a view matrix that is a translation along the
+So let first create a view matrix that is a translation along the
 z-axis:

 .. code:: python